KiwiCo Review: Everything Inside the Crates (Plus, 30% off Coupon Code!)

 How Is the Panda Crate Put Together?

-These KiwiCo Crates aren’t just thrown together with stuff that’s interesting for our little ones.
+These KiwiCo Crates aren’t just thrown together with interesting stuff for our little ones.
 The Panda Crate is grounded in the science of early childhood development.

 I mentioned above that KiwiCo was one of the best subscription boxes for kids.
 Because of this, they can go through rigorous testing with kids to develop the best STEM boxes.